maquaro/maquaro.github.io/index.md

       [<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3352931">Working Paper</a>]
       [<a href="http://qed.econ.queensu.ca/jae/datasets/aquaro001/">Replication files</a>]
     </summary>
-    <p>This paper considers the estimation and inference of spatial panel data
+    <p style="text-align: justify;">This paper considers the estimation and inference of spatial panel data
     models with heterogeneous spatial lag coefficients, with and without weakly exogenous regressors, and subject to heteroskedastic errors.
 A quasi maximum likelihood (QML) estimation procedure is developed and the conditions for